hibaa8/TSS2026-LunarLions/README.md

 ## Testing

 It is incredibly important to test your hardware and software ahead of test week in May.
 The interface for TSS is intended to allow you to debug certain parts of your design in the absence of the physical <a href="#peripheral-devices">peripheral devices</a>.
 In the web interface, you'll note sections for both the UIA and DCU, with switches you can flip.
-These can be enabled and disables to test your systems and note how they can impact telemetry values.
+These can be enabled and disabled to test your systems and note how they can impact telemetry values.

 ### Scripts
 We have created various scripts to support testing and simulate real world values ahead of test week.